wp-plugins/call-me-now/readme.txt

 == Installation ==
 1. Upload the plugin to your WordPress site.
 This can be done manually (through FTP) and through the WordPress dashboard (as *.zip file)
 2. Activate the plugin through the plugin page
-3. Set the interval through Security -> settings and select the user for whom the password must be reset
+3. Add the widget through Appearance -> Widgets and drag the Call me now widget to your sidebar.

 == Changelog ==